Coming soon to a stage near you...

 August 2021 - My play, Secrets & Pies was read and discussed by the marvellous group of actors and writers at The Script Readers writers workshop via Zoom.
 With several exciting ideas explored, I will be developing this script further, and hoping to expand it into a full length play.

-August 2021 - I was delighted that two of my monologues submitted to the World Monologue Games, 'When I Grow Up?' and 'Celestial Body', were selected to compete in the UK Regional Finals of the competition, with 'When I Grow Up?' positioned in 2nd place, and narrowly missing being in the Global Finals.
+August 2021 - I was delighted that two of my monologues submitted to the World Monologue Games, 'When I Grow Up?' and 'Celestial Body', were selected to compete in the Regional Finals of the competition, with 'When I Grow Up?' positioned in 2nd place, and narrowly missing being in the Global Finals.

 Matt is forced to sit at the children's table while attending his friend's wedding.
 He soon spots somebody from his past but can the ‘old beyond his years’ child he is sitting next to, turn the situation around in Matt’s favour?